Special offer

 6. Generic CV

-7. Noticeable differences between the information on the CV vs cover letter
+7. Noticeable differences between the information on the CV vs the cover letter

 Candidates with good attention to detail will ensure that the information on their CV matches that of their cover letter.
-Check to make sure that their work history on LinkedIn also matches their CV.
-There may be some subtle discrepancies between an applicant’s LinkedIn profile and CV – their CV may be a more condensed or expanded version of their work history available on LinkedIn, for example.
+Make sure that their work history on online platforms matches their CV.
+There may be some subtle discrepancies between an applicant’s online profile and CV as their CV may be a more condensed or expanded version of their work history available online.

-However, you should watch out for noticeable differences or contradictions between the two, especially in your candidate’s demonstrable experience and skills.
-Strong candidates are clear, logical, organised communicators and will prove that their work history is consistent across the board.
+However, check for any clear differences or contradictions between the two documents, especially in the candidate’s experience and skills.
+Strong candidates communicate in a clear, organised way and keep their work history consistent.

 8. Unclear wording